Free Consultation

 You may be thinking you can handle a car insurance claim on your own.
 However, the process can be complicated and overwhelming for victims, even if they have filed car insurance claims before.

 You do not need to go through this process alone, battling the insurance company and trying to counter their attempts to deny or devalue your claim.
 An experienced attorney from our firm is ready to assist you, and we are prepared for the most complex claims.
-Our firm also has a track record of success, having secured more than $750 million in compensation on behalf of our clients.
+Our firm also has a track record of success, having secured more than $1 billion in compensation on behalf of our clients.

 An initial consultation is free and there are no upfront fees for our services.